How to Play C7 on Ukulele + 4 Easy Variations!

 One other super simple chord is the C7, which solely takes one finger!
 Merely use your index finger to play the first fret of the A string.
 Watch out to not contact the E string along with your finger or it’ll mute that one and sound off.
 Ensure that all of the notes play as you slowly pluck the chord.

-This easy chord also has some variations that are simple to master, but not that simple as the root position.
+This easy chord also has some variations that are simple to master, but not as simple as the root position.
 Anyway, we will share them with you, just to have a notion of what is happening down the fretboard if you want to perform C7 in a different way.

 Now we will continue with our usual explanation of how the root and the variations we picked are pressed and played.